aegisonic/site/README.md

 ### Blog posts

 Located within `content/blog`.
-To add a post, create a new text (.md) file, with the following frontmatter to the top of the document.
-Placeholders should be populated with the relevant information for that post.
+Blog posts are created as text (.md) files with the following frontmatter to the top of the document.

 ```
 ---